 Subd 2 lists the eligibility requirements.
-The student must:
+The student must be an "eligible student" as defined in subdivision 1 and must:

 - complete the FAFSA;

 - not have earned a baccalaureate degree;

 - have an adjusted gross household income below \$80,000;

 - be enrolled in at least one credit; and

 - be making satisfactory academic progress.